rosenbjerg/ArduinoBoardRenamer/README.md

 ### Usage
 Open the program.
 Admin rights might be required to write to the boards.txt file

-Edit file path is boards.txt is located elsewhere and press 'Load'
+Edit file path if boards.txt is located elsewhere and press 'Load'

-Change 'Arduino Micro' to the name of the board you are using
+Select the board you want to rename in the dropdown list

 Change 'My Arduino Project' to the device name you want your board to have